 1. Clinical competence

 We strive to train entry-level generalists who are committed to providing competent psychological services, including initial evaluation/assessment, individual and group psychotherapy, psychological testing, multicultural practice, supervision of trainees (depending on number of available practicum students), and program evaluation and research in multi-disciplinary environments.
-In addition, we strive to train generalists with competence to work in an identified emphasis area including, but not limited to, Acceptance and Commitment Therapy (ACT), Assessment, Dialectical Behavior Therapy (DBT), Diversity and Multicultural Issues, Eating Disorders, Grief and Loss, Interpersonal Process Group, Mindfulness, and Sport Psychology.
+In addition, we strive to train generalists with competence to work in an identified emphasis area including, but not limited to, working with LGBTQ+ populations, diversity and multicultural counseling, psychological testing, eating disorder treatment, sport psychology consulting, group counseling, DBT, or outcome evaluation and research (emphasis areas offerings are dependent of supervisory resources year to year).

 2. Multicultural competence

-We strive to train generalists to be multiculturally competent professionals who apply ongoing self-awareness as cultural beings, awareness of others as cultural beings, and awareness of interactions amongst themselves, others, and groups within systems to maintain culturally-informed practice and multicultural humility.
+We strive to train generalists who are invested in life-long development of multicultural competence, who apply ongoing self-awareness as cultural beings, awareness of others as cultural beings, and awareness of interactions among themselves, others and groups within systems to maintain culturally-informed practice and multicultural humility.

 3. Ethical practice and professionalism